thephez/backup-readme/core/markdown/core-ref-p2p-network-control-messages.md

 | 10015 | 16 | `INSTANTSEND_AUTOLOCKS` | _Removed in Dash Core 0.16.0.<br>Automatic InstantSend for transactions with <=4 inputs (also eliminates the special InstantSend fee requirement for these transactions)_
 | _10017_ | _18_ | `QUORUM_DEBUG_ENABLED` | _Removed in Dash Core 0.14.0.<br><br>Temporarily used on Testnet only quorum debugging._
 | 10019 | 20 | `SPORK_20_INSTANTSEND_`<br>`LLMQ_BASED` | _Removed in Dash Core 0.16.0.<br>Enable LLMQ-based InstantSend._
-[block:callout]
-{
-  "type": "info",
-  "title": "",
-  "body": "As of Dash Core 0.15.0, `SPORK_15_DETERMINISTIC_MNS_ENABLED`, `SPORK_16_INSTANTSEND_AUTOLOCKS`, and `SPORK_20_INSTANTSEND_LLMQ_BASED` have no code logic behind them.
-They were previously used as part of the DIP0003, DIP0008 and DIP0010 activation process which is finished now.
-They are still kept and relayed only to ensure smooth operation of v0.14 clients and will be removed in some future verions."
-}
-[/block]

 To verify `vchSig`, compare the hard-coded spork public key (`strSporkPubKey` from [`src/chainparams.cpp`](https://github.com/dashpay/dash/blob/eaf90b77177efbaf9cbed46e822f0d794f1a0ee5/src/chainparams.cpp#L158)) with the public key recovered from the [`spork` message](core-ref-p2p-network-control-messages#spork)'s hash and `vchSig` value (implementation details for Dash Core can be found in `CPubKey::RecoverCompact`).
 The hash is a double SHA-256 hash of:

 * The spork magic message (`"DarkCoin Signed Message:\n"`)